jhumelsine/jhumelsine.github.io/_posts/2024-04-05-interpreter-design-pattern-design.md

     * Classes will tend to depend upon interfaces, not other classes.
 And those dependencies will be limited in number.
     * There will not be any circular dependencies.
     * Each class can be easily unit tested.
 * The design is maintainable.
-Due to the modular nature of the design with interface separation, updates to existing grammar rules and newly added grammar rules and their corresponding design components will tend to have minimal impact upon existing grammar rules and their design components.
+Due to the modular nature of the design with interface separation, updated or newly added grammar rules and their corresponding design components will tend to have minimal impact upon existing grammar rules and their design components.

 # Grammar to Design via Use Case
 The following sections will show how the Rational Expression Evaluation Grammar leads to a design.